 The implications of villains like Spike being a part of humanity despite what they’ve done ties to real world situations like terrorism because terrorists are the real-life “villains”.
 Therefore, the implication arises that if a villain like Spike can have humanity, this humanity translates to terrorists, too.
 Drucilla Cornell explores this idea in her article Facing our Humanity, which argues that the United States’ aggression against Afghanistan post 9/11 is wrong.
 She articulates that the terrorist activity that the U.S. has suffered at the hands from some terrorist groups in Afghanistan have caused the U.S. to retaliate negatively, and the root of this negative retaliation stems from the U.S.’s dehumanization of these terrorist groups.
 The United States’ view that these groups are not a part of humanity serves as a justification for the violence and hate subjected at these terrorists.
 Cornell acknowledges that terrorists do terrible, unforgivable things, but she argues that despite these wrongdoings, terrorists are still humanity.
 This emphasis on humanity remaining inherent in those despite the wrongdoing they may have committed is seen when Cornell states, “…we are part of the ideal of humanity no matter what we do; we should never be excluded from it”(Cornell 173).
 Cornell accentuates that humanity is composed of everyone despite what they’ve done, which is the same argument that Buffy the Vampire Slayer is making with the character Spike because Spike is shown as having humanity even though he has committed some terrible acts.
 Therefore, Spike serves as a parallel to real people who are considered inhuman because of their crimes and his pronouncement from the Judge as containing humanity demonstrates how Buffy the Vampire Slayer widens the ideal of humanity to encompassing everyone even if they’ve done wrong.
+Again, you’re dealing with the complication of binary views.
+Capitalize on this theme.

 The ideal of humanity is an interpretation and like all interpretations, what it means is up to the interpreter.
 The interpretation of humanity in Buffy the Vampire Slayer is that humanity constitutes everything with human nature whether the good parts or the bad, and that humanity is linked to feeling whether through books or human emotions like love and jealousy.
 The traditional ideal of humanity only applies to a very select group of people, and those not included in this group are put into an “other” category and thought of as subhuman.
 Therefore, the Judge’s establishment of humanity in the characters Dalton, Drusilla, and Spike demonstrate the show’s expansion of humanity to those outside the traditional ideals of humanity.